 Orange County was the first county in North Carolina to elect an openly gay county commissioner.

 Carrboro was the first municipality in the state to elect an openly gay mayor.

 A Chapel Hill Presbyterian church was the first in the state to become a More Light congregation.

 Sample Itinerary for LGBT Travelers

-A two-day visit to Chapel Hill begins with morning coffee at the tree-draped Cafe Driade, near White Hall Antiques.
+A two-day visit to Chapel Hill begins with morning coffee at the tree-draped Caffe Driade, near White Hall Antiques.

-Next it’s off to Whitehall Antiques for antique shopping or a stop at the favorite southern goods store, A Southern Season in University Mall, a 59,000 sq.ft.
+Next it’s off to Whitehall Antiques for antique shopping or a stop at the favorite southern goods store, Southern Season in University Place, a 60,000 sq.ft.
 Flagship gourmet emporium that is one of the largest specialty-only gourmet markets in the United States.